7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 ### Inner Classes and Path-Dependent Types

-To instantiate path-dependent types via constructor, their prefix type has to be present in DI context:
+To instantiate path-dependent types via constructor, their prefix type has to be present in DI object graph:

 ```scala